Dismiss Modal

 Why might I need a Doppler flow study?

 A Doppler flow study is often used when a baby has intrauterine growth restriction.
 This is when the baby is smaller than normal for the number of weeks of pregnancy.
 The waveforms may show that there isn't enough blood flow in the umbilical vessels of a baby with fetal growth restriction.
 This can mean that the baby may not be getting enough blood, nutrients, and oxygen from the placenta.
-Doppler flow is often used when a woman is pregnant with two or more babies (multiple pregnancy).
+Doppler flow is often used if you are pregnant with two or more babies (multiple pregnancy).

 What are the risks of a Doppler flow study?

 The Doppler flow study is a noninvasive test.
-The test doesn’t harm the baby or you.
+The test doesn't harm you or the baby.

 How do I get ready for a Doppler flow study?